abhisheksp/mcp-first-principles/README.md

 ```
 .
+├── slides/                     # Complete HTML presentation with images
-├── docs/                       # One markdown “slide deck” per phase
+├── docs/                       # One markdown "slide deck" per phase
 ├── claude-code-full-prompts/   # Full Claude Code prompts for each phase
 ├── src/main/java/…             # Illustrative implementation per branch
-└── src/test/java/…             # Demo tests you’ll run live
+└── src/test/java/…             # Demo tests you'll run live
 ```

 *If you want the gritty implementation details, open the matching prompt file or branch.*

 ### 4  Running the demos live

+1. **Open the presentation**: Start with `slides/slides.html` in your browser for the visual narrative
-1. **Check out the branch for the phase you’re discussing.**
+2. **Check out the branch for the phase you're discussing.**
-2. `mvn test -q` to run the illustrative JUnit scenarios; they log rich console output.
+3. `mvn test -q` to run the illustrative JUnit scenarios; they log rich console output.
-3. Use `git diff` between phases to *show, not tell* how design pressure drives refactors.
+4. Use `git diff` between phases to *show, not tell* how design pressure drives refactors.

+> **Speaker tip**: The slides and code work together - use slides to explain concepts, then switch to the terminal to show the actual implementation evolving through the branches.

 ### 5  About the Claude.ai prompts